AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ## Use calculated metrics in the Experimentation panel

 Not all calculated metrics are compatible with the Experimentation panel.
-The Definition of the calculated metric determines its compatibility.

-The Definition can contain any dimensions, metrics, or filters.
-However, only the following functions are supported:
+If a calculated metric contains functions as part of its [!UICONTROL Definition], it might not be compatible with the Experimentation panel.

+Only the following functions are supported when using a calculated metric with the Experimentation panel:

 * Pi
 * Add